What Is Neubrutalism?

 New Brutalism in Architecture

 In 1950, Swedish architect Hans Asplund coins "nybrutalism" (new brutalism) to describe Villa Göth in Uppsala.
-Reyner Banham formalizes the ideas in 1955: memorability as an image, clear exhibition of structure, and valuation of material "as found."
-The Smithsons champion "New Brutalism" in Britain.
-Béton brut.
-Raw concrete.
-Structural honesty.
-The word comes not from "brutal" as in cruel, but from the French for raw concrete.
+Critic Reyner Banham sets out the criteria in his 1955 essay: memorability as an image, clear exhibition of structure, and valuation of material "as found" (he would complicate his own definition in the 1966 book The New Brutalism: Ethic or Aesthetic?).
+Alison & Peter Smithson champion "New Brutalism" in Britain.
+The name traces not to "brutal" as in cruel but to Le Corbusier's béton brut — raw concrete.

 Radical Anti-Design & Memphis